melezhik/sparky/posts/SparkyAsSimpleOrchestratorforSelfHostedClusters.md

 Hosts file ala Ansible inventory file describes all our cluster VMs and their roles.

-Image a simple setup with two virtual machines with backend and one virtual machine with frontend:
+Imaging a simple setup with two virtual machines for backend and one virtual machine with frontend:

 `nano hosts.raku`